 9. Little Tikes Activity Table… We still use this- now as a desk for Addie.
 When she was younger she kicked it and then used it for tummy time, then as a bench.
 The seat is nice and low and it is sturdy enough for her to get in and out without tipping.
 If there is one thing your LP child “needs”, it’s this table!
 Older kids?
 Check THIS table out!
 Or THIS great swing set that was made for smaller children who want all the older kid stuff, but maybe can’t reach it safely, yet… Addie loves hers!

-10. Wrist and Barbell Rattles: These inexpensive toys are great for hand and arm strength (it’s the cutest barbell ever), but also perfect for working core strength.
-Addie still loves to shake the barbell rattle while she’s walking, giving her core quite a challenge (just what we want to build those baby abs!).
+10. Rattles: These inexpensive toys are great for hand and arm strength, perfecting balance and core muscles and hand-eye coordination.
+Addie loves to shake the a rattle while she’s walking, giving her core quite a challenge (just what we want to build those baby abs!).
 These make great stocking stuffers!

 I wish you and your family a wonderful Thanksgiving, Happy Hanukkah (to those who celebrate) and a good Black Friday (for those who participate)… I hope these items help close those wishlist gaps for all children… with special attention on those with small hands, yet budding minds!